Title I, Part A

 Resources and Contacts:

 When schools work together with families to support learning, children are better prepared to succeed not just in school, but throughout life.
 FLVS has always recognized that a child’s education is a responsibility shared by the school and family.
 Although parents come to schools with diverse backgrounds, primary languages, and needs, they want their children to be successful in school.
-Title I, Part A has strengthened and/or expanded requirements for involving the parents of Title I students to partner with school for improved student achievement.
+Title I, Part A has strengthened and/or expanded requirements for involving the parents of Title I students to partner with their school for improved student achievement.

-Parent Involvement School Liaisons:
+FLVS Parent Liaisons:

 Parent’s Right to Know